hengque/elk-analytics-katacoda-tutorial/elk-analytics/step2.md

 To make the logs persist in a log file, we need to specify this in the settings of our application.
 In Java Spring, this is done in the `application.properties` file in the `src/main/resources` folder.
 As we do not have any settings yet, we will have to create the file as well.

-Make sure you are still in the `gs-serving-web-content` folder, and execute:
+Make sure you are still in the `gs-serving-web-content` folder (if you've only executed the commands specified so far, you will be), and execute:

 `echo "logging.file.path=/root/logs" > src/main/resources/application.properties`{{execute interrupt}}